 The Ordinance will supplement rather than replace the re-registration system.
 Given that Hong Kong is not a member of the PCT, a standard patent can only be obtained in Hong Kong via the re-registration procedure.
 Where entitlement is in issue, this will need to be determined via the relevant office of filing, which in the case of a re-registration application will be the UK or China.
 For applications processed by the HKIPD, whether for standard or short-term patents, third parties will be able to submit observations during the substantive examination procedure.
 The Ordinance will also expressly allow for ‘second medical use’ patents, which, although currently allowed in practice, are not currently explicitly legislated for.

 The Ordinance will also amend the short-term patents provisions by introducing substantive examination, which will need to be requested before commencing enforcement proceedings.
 Third parties will also be able to request examination.
 Once filed, the request for examination cannot be withdrawn.
-The Ordinance will also allow standard patents to have two independent claims.
+The Ordinance will also allow short-term patents to have two independent claims.

 Enhanced Configurability Saves Patent from Invalidity but also Results in No Infringement

 In Assa Abloy New Zealand Limited v Allegion (New Zealand) Limited the High Court Judge held that the respective parties infringement and invalidity claims are premised on a monopoly that does not conform to the patent’s terms.

 Assa Abloy claim that Allegion’s Stella sliding door locking mechanism infringes some claims of their Latch Patent.
 Allegion countered that the Latch Patent is obvious and that in any event the respective mechanisms apply different mechanical principles.